 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Mars, Incorporated reported total greenhouse gas emissions of approximately 29,200,000,000 kg CO2e.
 This figure includes 781,860,000 kg CO2e from Scope 1 emissions, 402,417,000 kg CO2e from Scope 2 emissions, and a significant 28,013,094,000 kg CO2e from Scope 3 emissions.
-Mars has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 63% and Scope 3 emissions by 42% by 2030, using 2015 as the baseline year.
-Additionally, Mars is committed to reducing its Scope 1 and 3 emissions related to forest, land, and agriculture (FLAG) by 45.5% by 2030, with a no-deforestation pledge for its primary commodities by the end of 2025.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2040 and a 90% reduction in Scope 3 emissions by 2050.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Mars's commitment to sustainable practices within the food and beverage processing sector.
+The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (21,266,462,000 kg CO2e) and downstream transportation and distribution (4,708,253,070 kg CO2e).
+Mars has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+Near-term targets include a 63% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2015 baseline, alongside a 42% reduction in absolute Scope 3 emissions within the same timeframe.
+Additionally, the company commits to reducing absolute Scope 1 and 3 emissions related to forest, land, and agriculture (FLAG) by 45.5% by 2030, with a no-deforestation pledge for key commodities by December 31, 2025.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2040 and a 90% reduction in Scope 3 emissions by 2050, both from a 2015 baseline.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Mars's commitment to sustainable practices within the food and beverage sector.

 Access structured emissions data, company-specific emission factors, and source documents